Think virtual reality is just for games? These awesome VR apps will change your mind

 Platforms: HTC Vive, Oculus Rift, Google Cardboard

 When VR began to blossom as an entertainment medium, one of our first thoughts was: “Google Earth is going to be super freaking cool.”
 Turns out, we were right.
 Flying around the planet like some kind of hypersonic eagle is both enjoyable and educational, at least if you happen to like geography.
-Even if you don’t like geography, you can still use the quick-nav menu to visit landmark sites like the Sphinx or the Golden Gate Bridge, and you can even pay a digital visit to the capital of Djibouti.
+And even if you don’t, you can still use the quick-nav menu to visit landmark sites like the Sphinx or the Golden Gate Bridge, or pay a digital visit to the capital of Djibouti.

 Unsurprisingly, lots of landscapes and areas appear to be little more than colorful smudges (especially if you’re using Google Cardboard), but it’s a free app, so what are you gonna do?
 Zooming across vast distances in a matter of seconds and descending upon mammoth structures like the Hoover Dam is exhilarating, even if you can’t make out the individual cars driving across it.
 Chances are, you’ve used Google Earth before, so you know the drill.
 It only gets more fun in virtual reality; just don’t expect too much detail.